The worker-owners await you with open jars!

 Why aren’t you offering store shopping in your Brick & Mortar store?

-In order to minimize the complexity of resuming operations, and mostly to confidently follow through on our covid protocols, we chose to reopen with order pickup only and then added delivery, and even more so because of the constraints of maintaining social distancing and sanitizing protocols in our space.
+In order to minimize the complexity of resuming operations, and mostly to confidently follow through on our covid protocols, especially the constraints of maintaining social distancing and sanitizing in our space.

 Can I add something to my order when I come to pick up?